How to Appeal a CHC Decision: The Complete Family Guide (2026)

 • Mid-priced help — for families who want the evidence pack assembled and reviewed but do not need full representation.
 Our Case Strength Report (£97) gives a five-day evidence-strength view before any appeal letter is written.
 The Checklist Evidence Pack (£597) is the full assessor-facing document, mapped domain by domain, human-reviewed.

 • Full advocacy retainer — for complex appeal-stage cases or where the family genuinely lacks capacity to manage the process.
 Several specialist organisations offer this.
-Beacon CHC is NHS England's named partner for free 90-minute CHC information and advice (beaconchc.co.uk) — a sensible first call before paying for anything.
-Beacon also offers paid Expert Analysis services from £1,600 plus VAT; firms like Care To Be Different (Farley Dwek) operate a solicitor-led model.
+Beacon CHC is NHS England's named partner for free 90-minute CHC information and advice — a sensible first call before paying for anything.
+Paid full-representation models exist beyond the free tier; pricing varies by provider.

 RouteTypical costFamily timeBest for